-According to a study by internet research group Nielsen Norman, 90 percent of people prefer to receive updates via a regular newsletter, compared to 10 percent who like to stay in the know by logging on to social media.
+According to a study by internet research group Nielsen Norman, 90 percent of people prefer to receive updates via a regular newsletter.
 Email marketing is one of the best ways for law firms to keep in touch with their clients.

-Save it for the courtroom.
-Your current or potential clients may enjoy keeping up to date with your firm’s activities, but if they can’t understand what you’re talking about, they will probably get frustrated and click on to their next email or even unsubscribe.
+Your current or potential clients may enjoy keeping up to date with your firm’s activities, but if they can’t understand what you’re talking about, they will probably get frustrated and click away or even unsubscribe.

 For example, do you think your clients or prospects would be interested to read something like this?

 “I do hereby for myself and my heirs executors administrators and assigns guarantee to you and your heirs executors administrators and assigns and the owner of the premises for the time being the punctual payment of the said rent payable by the tenant and any reduced rent or as same may be varied by law and for mesne rates that may accrue due until full clear and legal possession of the said premises shall be delivered up and I agree to indemnify you and your heirs executors administrators and assigns and the owner of the said premises for the time being from all loss damage done…”

 This text is from a real document written by a real lawyer.
 It may make sense to other lawyers, but the average reader isn’t likely to understand it at all.

 The aim of your legal newsletter is to demonstrate your expertise in a way that the layman will understand.
 You need to create easy-to-read, informative content that is well-researched and relevant to your readership.

 If you’re wondering how to create an effective newsletter, you’re bound to find plenty of useful information in this article.
 Here are 15 of our best ideas for creating an interesting and easy-to-understand legal newsletter.

 1. Case Studies